veeto

 • Requires the Energy Commission to adopt a virtual power plant deployment plan by November 2026.

-• Mandates electrical companies to report annually on their progress toward load-shifting goals.
+• Mandates electrical companies to report annually on their progress toward meeting state load-shift goals.

-• Creates a framework to coordinate distributed energy resources like electric vehicles and battery storage.
+• Establishes requirements for coordinating distributed energy resources like smart appliances and battery storage.

 Get Involved